Immutability of Tuples and Exception Handling

 In this code, trying to change the second element of the tuple with my_tuple[1] = 5 raises a TypeError.

-As shown in the example code, the except block handles the TypeError exception and prints the error message.
+In the example above, the except block catches the TypeError and prints the error message.

 0 / 1